FOCUSING ON FUNCTION

 In 1990, Bill, Nancy and Sydney moved their lives and their cattle to Colorado to his home ranch, which is where they still operate today.
 As many other ranch-wives, Nancy maintained a full-time job until retiring in 2015.
 She taught a few years at the local rural school, then moved to the local Community college's Adult Education program, serving as Program Director until her retirement.

 Upon graduation from High School, Sydney went to Texas A&M, where she received her BS in Animal Science and MS in Animal Breeding and Genetics.
 Although we felt she might never come back to Colorado, she came back just long enough to discover her calling was in education.
 So, after a few years in Kim, Colorado as the Ag Education teacher and FFA Advisor, she left the state again – this time to Oklahoma.
-She found her dream job at Oklahoma Panhandle State University, teaching Animal Science and coaching the Livestock Judging Team.
+She is now at Oklahoma Panhandle State University, where she is teaching Animal Science, while also staying very busy with student advising and working on her PhD.
 She may be a little farther away from home now, but she’s still very much a part of the operation.

 All in all, the family's roots run deep in the beef industry, as well as the Gelbvieh breed.
 Both Bill and Nancy served two terms each on the AGA Board of Directors, with Bill serving as President from 2002-2003 Growing up with Gelbvieh cattle, Sydney also took the logical step to move into a Leadership Role in the Junior Association, serving on the AGJA Board for several terms, as well.
 Currently, they remain active on various boards and committees, while continuing to promote Gelbvieh and Balancer cattle in any way they can.